pip-services/pip-services-docs/content/en/conceptual/persistences/cassandra/_index.md

 **deleteByIds()**

 If we want to delete more than one record, we can use this method.
 It accepts the correlation_id and a list containing the ids of the records to be deleted as inputs.
-This method doesn’t return any value.
+This method doesn't return any value.
 The following example explains how to delete the records with ids equal to one and two:

 {{< tabsection >}}
   {{< include "./__code26_node.md" >}}